An outing to a favourite nail spa would be a real treat for most customers.

 Your nail technicians are the face of your nail salon.
 All staff should look clean and tidy, with long hair tied back as this can spread harmful germs.
 Poor staff appearance also portrays an unprofessional image, which could turn customers away.

 Make sure all salon technicians are well-trained in keeping up with appearances.
 Ensure they wear clean, modern uniforms and maintain a good level of personal cleanliness and neatness at all times.

 A technician who is aware of their own appearance and presentation is more likely to offer a hygienic, professional service.

 4. Repeat Use of Tools

 Make sure all tools are being sterilised post-use in a germicidal solution or with an autoclave.
-An autoclave is an appliance which works to destroy germs with heat.

 All drill bits, non-porous nail files, pumice stones, scissors, and clippers should get sanitised from one client to the next.
 You should either clean them through an autoclave using heat or dip them in a tuberculocidal solution.

 Any tool or implement that is porous should be completely discarded between uses.
 This includes emery boards, nail buffers, orange sticks, and toe separators, as they tend to absorb and spread bacteria.